2014 Award Recipients

 Phipps Conservatory and Botanical Gardens is receiving the Innovative Star award for achieving net-zero annual energy usage through its energy-efficient Center for Sustainable Landscapes, which is designed to be the first building to exceed four of the highest green construction standards.

-In the coming weeks, the Alliance will formally announce additional award recipients for the International Star, Charles H. Percy Award for Public Service, and Chairman’s Award categories.
+In the coming weeks, the Alliance will formally announce the Chairman’s Award category.

 View the complete list of past award recipients.